-Call of Duty: Vanguard has officially launched, and CoD players are getting to grips with the game, how it plays and all of the new features.
-Controller players have the task of finding the best settings to improve their game, but this guide should make things a little easier.
+Call of Duty: Vanguard has officially launched, and CoD players are getting to grips with the game, how it plays, and all of the new features.
+Console players have the task of finding the best aim assist settings and controller settings to improve their game, but this guide should make things a little easier.

 Whether you’ve been playing Call of Duty for two years or 10 years, it’s almost impossible to find your optimal controller settings straight away.

 The sensitivity you used last year will feel slightly off, the new aim assist settings not quite snapping how you’re used to.